 The Importance of School Libraries

 Substantial research indicates that a school library with appropriate staffing, adequate funding, and a rich collection of materials in various formats makes a positive impact on literacy as well as on overall academic achievement.
-Summaries of current research related to school libraries are available on the Library Research Web page and the American Library Association Web page.
+Summaries of current research related to school libraries are available on the Library Research web page and the American Association of School Librarians web page.

 The school library plays an important role in preparing students to live and learn in a world of information.
 Since 1988, the mission of school library media programs across the country has been to ensure that students and staff are effective users of ideas and information by taking the following steps:

-At the heart of state funding for school libraries is acknowledgment of the critical need for more and better books for students to read.
+With the shift in funding to Local Education Agencies (LEAs) under the Local Control Funding Formula (LCFF) it is important for LEAs to acknowledge and recognize the critical need for more and better books, in a variety of formats and levels for students to read and to help meet the demands for implementation of the CCSS.
 Studies show a positive relationship between library quality (school and public) and the amount read, as well as a relationship with reading competence.
 Better libraries mean more literacy development for younger readers as well as for high school students.
 The English–Language Arts Content Standards for California Public Schools calls for students to read extensively on their own (one-half million words annually by grade four; one million words annually by the end of middle school; and two million words annually by the end of grade twelve).

 Statistical Snapshot of California School Libraries

 The California Department of Education annually collects information about school libraries using an online survey process.
 In 2013-14, 4,273 California schools completed the survey representing 43 percent of schools.
 The following statistical snapshot is based on these data as well as data collected by the California Longitudinal Pupil Achievement Data System (CALPADS).
 When possible, previous and national data are provided for comparison.